loic-prieto/moosex-dic/README.md

 # Starting the Container

 When starting your application, the container must be launched to start it's scanning.
-All packages under the libpath will be scanned, which means all packages under the libpath will be loaded.
-Take this into account for the memory consumption of the program and the starting time delay.
-You can specify which folders to scan instead of the whole libpath, which should greatly reduce startup time if you have a lot of dependencies and you are only interested in injecting your classes.
+You can tell the container which folders to scan in search of injectable services.
+This operation is slow as it has to scan every file under the specified folders, which means you will usually only use one container per application.

 To start the container: